bigardone/bigardone.github.com/source/blog/2016-01-20-trello-tribute-with-phoenix-and-react-pt-6.html.markdown

 ### One more thing
-Although we are done with the user sign in process, there is a crucial functionality we haven't implemented yet which is going to be the core of all the following features we will code... the user socket and it's channels.
-It's so important that I rather prefer leaving it for the next post where we will see how the ```UserSocket``` looks like and how to connect to it so we can have bidirectional channels between our front-end and the back-end, displaying changes to the user in realtime.
+Although we are done with the user sign in process, there is a crucial functionality we haven't implemented yet, which is going to be the core of all the future features we will code: **the user socket and its channels**.
+It's so important that I'd rather prefer leaving it for the next post where we will see how the ```UserSocket``` looks like and how to connect to it so we can have bidirectional channels between our front-end and the back-end, displaying changes to the user in realtime.
 Meanwhile, don't forget to check out the live